The Graduate Program in History

 Among a rich variety of special collections are the W. E. B. Du Bois and Horace Mann Bond papers and the papers of the Hon.
 Silvio O. Conte as well as substantial resources for Early America, especially New England and Latin America.
 The Sophia Smith Collection at Smith College is an internationally recognized repository of manuscripts, photographs, periodicals, and other primary sources in women's history, while the substantial collections of the American Antiquarian Society are nearby in Worcester, Massachusetts.
 The enormous range of collections in Boston and New York are just a short drive away.

 For more information on graduate study at the University of Massachusetts Amherst, visit the Graduate School's information page, which includes links to the Graduate Bulletin, Graduate Student Handbook, Typing Guidelines for Theses and Dissertations, and much more.
-For departmental information consult the History Department's Graduate Program Handbook (also in a downloadable PDF) and the most recent History Department Course Guide.
+For departmental information consult the History Department's Graduate Program Handbook and the most recent History Department Graduate Course Guide.
 For guidance on Teaching assistant best practices, please see our newly developed handbook: Guide for Teaching Assistants.
 You can also visit the site of the Graduate History Association, established and operated by history graduate students.

 Want to read recent dissertations from the History Department?
 Click here to browse.